The Section on Bayesian Statistical Science (SBSS) of the American Statistical Association (ASA) is

 1. The curriculum vita of the applicant.

-- A letter from the major professor (advisor), verifying the student status of the candidate and briefly describing the candidate's role in the research and writing of the paper.
+2. A letter from the advisor (or other coauthor) verifying the student status of the candidate and briefly describing the candidate's role in the research and writing of the paper.

-- The paper, including all tables, figures and appendices, as a single .pdf file.
+3. The paper, including all tables, figures and appendices, as a single PDF file.

 Selection of winners:

 Papers will be reviewed by a committee determined by the officers of the SBSS.
 Criteria for selection

 will include, but are not limited to, novelty in theory/methods/applications, significance and potential

 impact of the research, and clarity of writing and presentation.
 Decisions of the committee are final.

 Applicants will be notified by January 15, 2015.
 Winners of the SBSS student paper competition must